Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         breakdown given those components.
 The next code block prints the parameters of each component based on what the tool returned, and then the next code block prints all of the theoretical loss contributions.

-        Finally, optimizer_fsw().
+        5) optimizer_fsw().
 This takes the selected components and runs through a generated list of potential switching frequencies, and sees which one gives the lowest power loss given the selected inductor.

 INSTRUCTIONS FOR FRONTEND CODE